drawwithcode/2018-group-work-group-09/README.md

 ---
 ###### THEORY REFERENCES

-We studied the dark matter
+We studied the dark matter phenomenon thanks to some videos that gave us the basics.

-phenomenon
+- <a href="https://www.youtube.com/watch?v=pkrljGUJOPA">Vera Rubin and Dark Matter</a>
+- <a href="https://www.youtube.com/watch?v=QAa2O_8wBUQ&t=18s">What is Dark Matter and Dark Energy?</a>
+- <a href="https://www.youtube.com/watch?v=9W3RsaWuCuE&t=159s>Dark Matter: Crash Course Astronomy #41</a>